Honors, Awards & Fellowships

 - Past recipients

-- Questions about the Curtis Award for Undergraduate Teaching should be directed to Alan Czaplicki.
+- Questions about the Curtis Award for Undergraduate Teaching should be directed to Anthony Green.

 Edward Peck Curtis Awards for Excellence in Teaching by a Graduate Student

-Established to encourage excellence in the work of graduate students who assist undergraduate instruction, the E.P Curtis Award for Graduate Students is awarded to up to five nominees per year.
-Any full-time graduate student with a role in undergraduate education is eligible.
+Established to encourage excellence in the work of graduate students who assist undergraduate instruction, the E.P Curtis Award for Graduate Students is awarded to a small number of full-time graduate students with a role in undergraduate education.
 Nominees are expected to have had significant face-to-face interaction with undergraduate students in the classroom or laboratory.
 Awards are determined by the Vice Provost & University Dean of Graduate Studies, based on nominations from individual departments or undergraduate student groups.